 Beginning in 1799, the present site of the National Lighthouse Museum on the North Shore of Staten Island, was the location of the New York Marine Hospital, also known as The Quarantine.
-Long before the construction of the famous processing center on Ellis Island, immigrants found to be in poor or questionable health were segregated from other immigrants and the local population in the hospital.
-The Quarantine was New York’s first line of defense against immigrant-borne infectious diseases like smallpox, cholera, typhus and yellow fever.
-As many as 1500 could be accommodated there at one time.
+Long before the construction of the famous processing center on Ellis Island, immigrants found to be in poor or questionable health were segregated from other immigrants, and the local population, in the hospital.
+The Quarantine was New York’s first line of defense against immigrant-borne infectious diseases like smallpox, cholera, typhus, and yellow fever.
+As many as 1,500 detainees could be accommodated in the hospital at one time.

 After a series of epidemics in the 1850’s, a riotous mob of locals burned the twenty buildings of the hospital complex to the ground.

 Constructed on the former hospital site in 1862 by the United States Lighthouse Service (USLHS), the Staten Island Lighthouse Depot was the key manufacturing, storage, supply and maintenance center for the US Lighthouse Service’s 3rd District, and area which extended from Sandy Hook in the South, North to Albany and East to the Massachusetts border.

 Growing steadily in both size and capability during the late 1800’s and early 1900’s the Staten Island Depot reached its peak size during and after the First World War.